EdenRobbins-Hendrix/CSCI-370-5/README.md

 \
 Contributions: \
 Eden made the sprites for NPCs and the player, as well as the tile sets and parallax background in the level select.
 Furthermore, she made the score and implemented sfx.
+Fin made the main menu and pause menus, as well as the ability to change the options menu.
+They also made a majority of the base level selce scene and fount the font asset.